VolkovLabs/volkovlabs-echarts-lite/README.md

 ## Support

-We provide GitHub discussions and Premium tier support for Development and Private plugins available via [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
+We provide GitHub Discussions and Premium tier support for the development and private plugins available via [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).

 ## License